Assessing REST API Test Generation Strategies with Log Coverage: Results

 \subsubsection{Summary}

 The Jaccard similarity and the "Gain over" analyses collectively demonstrate that the test generation strategies are largely complementary.
-While Claude Opus outperforms others in baseline coverage, as established in Section~\ref{sec:res_rq1}, it still has limitations.
-Other approaches are behind Locust but can still provide meaningful log template coverage increases to it.
-This complementarity suggests that integrating multiple approaches will yield the most robust test suites.
+While Claude Opus 4.6 achieves the highest baseline coverage, as established in Section~\ref{sec:res_rq1}, it still has limitations.
+Other approaches are behind Locust, but can still provide meaningful log template coverage increases to it.
+This complementarity suggests that combining multiple approaches yields more robust test suites.